Ingsy/Ingsy.github.io/README.md

 https://github.com/Ingsy/SemesterProject2.git

 In this semester project we are making a auction Site for a client.
-The client has specified requirements in the for of User Stories, and technical restrictions.
+The client has specified requirements in the form of User Stories.
 All API functionality is managed by an existing application.

 ## Logo